medyenk/burgerwebsite/README.md

 # my-first-responsive-design
-Burger website project
+A website recommending nearby burger restaurants and burger recipes.

 ## What was learnt
 How to create a modern looking website.
-How to use css frameworks, Bootstrap was used in this project.
+How to use css frameworks: Bootstrap was used in this project.

 ## What challenges were overcome
 Setting up and using Bootstrap to its full potential.